 So we move on to the next part of 1 Timothy 2:12 which is usually translated into English as, “nor exercise authority over a man”.

 So we have this conjunction which joins didaskein with authentein.
-We have some idea of what didaskein means, but what does authentein really mean?
+We have some idea of what didaskein means (i.e. “to teach”), but what does authentein really mean?
 That is a whole other story.

 The following is a table of summaries from lexicon entries of the verb authenteō.

-Other scholars have put forward other meanings of the verb authenteō, however the word used in 1 Timothy 2:12 is not a verb.
-Nor is it a common noun, authentein is in the infinitive form, sometimes described as a verbal noun.
+Other scholars have put forward other meanings of the verb authenteō.
+Some of which are quite sinister (e.g. “murder” and “suicide”).
+However the word used in 1 Timothy 2:12 is not, strictly speaking, a verb.
+Nor is it a common noun.
+Authentein is in the infinitive form; the infinitive is sometimes described as a verbal noun.
 This is an important consideration as related verbs and nouns, etc, do not always correspond exactly in meaning.
-So while I am content with what modern lexicographers say about the verb authenteō, there may be more to the infinitive authentein.
+So while I am content with what modern lexicographers say about the verb authenteō, there may be more, or different, nuances to the infinitive authentein.

-Albert Wolters, another Complementarian scholar, has written an in depth paper on the noun authentēs and makes this comment: “. . . the word authentēs played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus (first and second centuries AD).”
-Authentēs is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
-In a footnote of his paper Wolters comments that it is striking that eight of the twenty-nine occurrences of authentia (another cognate noun of authetein) refer to Gnostic sources.
+Albert Wolters, another Complementarian scholar, has written two papers on the noun authentēs.
+In one of his papers he makes this comment: “. . . the word authentēs played a prominent role in Gnosticism; for example it was the name of the supreme deity in the systems of early Gnostics Cerinthus and Saturninus (first and second centuries AD).”
+Authentēs, when used in this context, is typically translated into English as “supreme power” in works by Early Church Fathers who addressed Christian Gnosticism.
+In endnote 88 of his paper Wolters comments that it is striking that eight of the twenty-nine occurrences of authentia (another cognate noun of authetein) refer to Gnostic sources.
 Wolters has demonstrated a clear link between the nouns authentēs and authentia with first and second century Gnosticism.
+Moreover, we know that Cerinthus was in Ephesus in the first century.

-I do not believe that what Paul was prohibiting in 1 Timothy 2:12 was a healthy kind of authority that was being exercised by a woman, and that is why Paul chose to not to use the usual Greek word for authority (exousia), but an unusual word authentein.
+I do not believe that 1 Timothy 2:12 is prohibiting a healthy kind of authority that was being exercised by a woman.
+That is why Paul chose not to use the usual Greek word for authority (exousia), but an unusual word authentein.
+A word that appears nowhere else in the New Testament, in any form.

 I’ve mentioned studies on the verb authenteō, and on the noun authentēs (and authentia), but what about the infinitive which is the form that is used in 1 Timothy 2:12?
-Authentein (the infinitive) is mentioned only nineteen times in the Thesaurus Linguae Graecae (a data base of all known Ancient Greek words plus their literary sources), of these nineteen, fifteen are quotes of 1 Timothy 2:12, or allusions to the verse.
+Authentein (the infinitive) is mentioned only nineteen times in the Thesaurus Linguae Graecae (a data base of all known Ancient Greek words and their sources.)
+Of these nineteen, fifteen are quotes of 1 Timothy 2:12, or allusions to the verse.
 So we don’t have much to go on when working out what the infinitive might mean.

 Keeping in mind the possible connection with Gnosticism, I don’t think we know precisely what the word authentein means.
 But it can’t have been a good thing.
 Otherwise, why would Paul prohibit it?
 Why would Paul prohibit good, godly teaching?